A Question of Scale

 - I hope its going to be Ruby Red and not Rose Red – I only collect Rose Red coloured vehicles

 - Yes it Rose Red so at least your happy

-- I am very happy, a Rose Red MK2 Cortina – I hope it’s Left Hand Drive
+- I am very happy, a Rose Red MK2 Escort – I hope it’s Left Hand Drive

-- No it will be Right Hand Drive, no good for my layout comes a response as I am modelling India and they are Left Hand Drive.
+- No it will be Right Hand Drive, no good for my layout comes a response as I am modelling France and they are Left Hand Drive.